 You need to be able to invoice and pay bills.
-Also track your income and expenses.
-This especially becomes important when it’s tax time.
-My recommendation is using Intuit’s QuickBooks Online.
-At my company we use QuickBooks Pro 2011.
-It’s the most popular account package for small business owners.
+Also, track your income and expenses.
+This especially becomes important when it's tax time.
+My recommendation is to use QuickBooks Online.
+It's the most popular account package for small business owners.
 They have many different versions of their product to suit the needs of many types of companies.
 They offer desktop based software, to completely hosting your accounting software within the cloud, options for the service industry, and point of sale (POS) software.
-If you aren’t up for a full accounting software package, a cheaper alternative is Quicken’s Home & Business 2019 product (see my Quicken review).
+(Read our Quicken review to find out more).

 Find an Accountant